neat/mutation

 Root orchestration for NEAT mutation operations.

-- when should each genome be offered mutation work at all?
+- When should each genome receive mutation work at all?

-- when should structural edits reuse innovation history instead of inventing brand-new ids?
+- When should structural edits reuse innovation history rather than allocating brand-new ids?

-- which maintenance repairs run so newly mutated genomes stay usable by the next evaluation, speciation, and crossover passes?
+- Which maintenance repairs run so mutated genomes remain valid for the next evaluation, speciation, and crossover passes?

 A practical reading order: